-Since I was a child I’ve always had a passion for black and white photography.
+Since I was a child I’ve always had a passion for photography.
 I spent many hours with my 35 mm camera (and sometimes with larger format cameras) enthusiastically making exposures around northeast Ohio.
-And then I’d spend hours more in my home darkroom, staining my fingers with developer to make glossy 8 x 10 prints.
+And then I’d spend hours more in my own black and white darkroom, staining my fingers with developer to make glossy 8 x 10 prints.

 As I got older, I started my daytime career, but continued to take photography courses in the evening.
 I dreamt of the day I would be the next Ansel Adams.
 But there was a problem—my photographs weren’t anything like those of Ansel Adams.
 Oh sure, they were technically good, but the photographs were … boring.
 And I got discouraged.

 So I did what most people do—I left the darkroom behind.
 I continued to use my camera, but for a different purpose.
-I now photographed the happy, cherished moments of family life: parties, holidays, music and dance recitals, family vacations, birthdays and holidays.
+I photographed the happy, cherished moments of family life:parties, holidays, music and dance recitals, family vacations, birthdays and holidays.

 Those photographs were important.
 They had meaning to my family and friends.
-In moments of reflection, however, I still dreamt of taking creative, artistic photographs for a wider audience.
+In moments of reflection, however, I still had dreams of taking creative, artistic photographs for a wider audience.
 Unfortunately, I didn’t have the energy, time or “know-how” to make that happen.

 And then, two things happened to change which changed all that: